davidmartinrius/speech-dataset-generator/README.md

 - [X] Detect the speech speed rate for each sentence and add it to the csv output file.
 The metrics are words per minute (wpm) and syllables per minute (spm)

+## Google colab

+- [X] Add a speech_dataset_generator_example.ipynb file with all available options applied to some noisy audios and good quality audios.

 ## Support multiple datasets

 Generator of multiple types of datasets: